'Two young gentlemen and a sailor boxing,' Robert Pollard, date unknown, British Museum.

 'Three men standing by a cannon, another figure boxing to left,' Robert Pollard, date unknown, British Museum.

 Robert Pollard was a painter and engraver who was especially active in the 1780's, though also well beyond.
 Maritime subjects were a favorite of Pollard's, and especially catastrophic wrecks like the Halsewell, Centaur, and Grosvenor.
-In these sketches, perhaps studies for an unfinished engraving, are in a different vein.
+These sketches, perhaps studies for an unfinished engraving, are in a different vein.
 Two officers stand casually, half watching a boxing match between a sailor and a young man in a cocked hat with cockade who wears a queue.

 Given the length of the young fellow's hair and the cockade on his hat, it is possible that he is a midshipman.
 This is interesting, in that he appears to be fighting a common sailor, with short cut hair, in his shirtsleeves, and striped trousers.
 Perhaps he is also a midshipman, and wearing working clothes, but it is an odd juxtaposition.
 In any case, everyone seems to be enjoying themselves, save for the midshipman himself, who looks rather worried.